How to Turn a Bookshelf into a Kitchen Island

 See how I transformed an old bookshelf into a kitchen island.
 Perfect for extra workspace and storage in a small space.

 This post is the epitome of why I love a good DIY project.
 Repurposing old into new, being able to use my creativity, and saving money in the process is what it’s all about!

-My taste in home décor changes from time to time, a lot or a little, so I am always looking at ways to flip a piece I already have and try to make it fit a new style.
-I tend to let unused pieces sit in our basement for long periods of time, but before I get rid of them I play around with a few ideas.
+My taste in home décor changes from time to time, so I am always looking at ways to flip a piece I already have and try to make it fit a new style.
+I tend to let unused pieces sit in our basement for long periods of time.
+But before I get rid of them I play around with a few ideas.

 This bookcase hadn’t seen the light of day in years.
-It was a good sturdy piece that I bought at Target so so long ago during my everything espresso days.
+It was a good sturdy piece that I bought at Target so long ago.
 I had a few ideas for it, but didn’t have the perfect spot for it.

 - 1/4in Plywood

 - Saw (Love my Dremel Saw for smaller projects like this one!)